United Nations Convention Against Corruption: UNCAC Coalition

 It aims to mobilize broad civil society support for UNCAC and to facilitate strong civil society action at national, regional and international levels in support of UNCAC.
 The Coalition is open to all organizations and individuals committed to these goals.
 The breadth of UNCAC means that its framework is relevant for a wide range of CSOs, including groups working in the areas of human rights, labour rights, governance, economic development, environment and private sector accountability.

 Challenges

 Ratification of UNCAC, while essential, is only the first step.
 Fully implementing its provisions presents significant challenges for the international community as well as individual States parties, particularly in relation to the innovative areas of UNCAC.
 For this reason, countries have often needed policy guidance and technical assistance to ensure the effective implementation of UNCAC.
 The results of the first years of IRM have shown that many developing countries have identified technical assistance needs.
-The provision of technical assistance, as foreseen in UNCAC, is crucial to ensure the full and effective incorporation of the provisions of UNCAC into domestic legal systems and, above all, into the reality of daily life.
+According to the provisions of the United Nations Convention against Corruption, providing technical assistance is crucial to ensuring that the provisions of the United Nations Convention against Corruption are fully and effectively incorporated into the domestic legal system, especially into the realities of daily life.